Hugo Magallanes

-Hugo Alejandro Magallanes Silveira (born 26 August 1997) is a Uruguayan professional footballer who plays as a centre-back for Chilean club Everton, on loan from Racing Club de Montevideo.
+Hugo Alejandro Magallanes Silveira (born 26 August 1997) is a Uruguayan professional footballer who plays as a centre-back for Chilean club Everton.

 Club career

 Born in Melo, Uruguay, Magallanes made his senior debut with Cerro Largo in 2015.
 At the beginning of 2016, he had a trial with Brazilian club Internacional before joining Ceará.

 In 2019, Magallanes signed with Nacional.
 After having little chance to play, he was loaned out to Cerro Largo and Mexican club Querétaro in 2020 and 2021, respectively.

 As a player of Querétaro, Magallanes had stints on loan with Patronato in Argentina (2021), Ayacucho in Peru (2022) and Cerro in his homeland (2023).

 In August 2023, Magallanes signed with Racing Club de Montevideo.
 In January 2025, he moved on loan to Chilean club Everton de Viña del Mar on a one-year deal.

+On 12 January 2026, Magallanes renewed with Everton on a deal until the 2028 season.

 International career

 In 2015, Magallanes was called up to the Uruguay under-18 team under Fabián Coito.

 On 1 September 2024, Magallanes made his debut for the Uruguay A' team in a friendly match against Guatemala.